skysheng7/AI_bias_in_farming/README.md

     make clean-all
     ```

 8. To execute the entire analysis pipeline, processing all steps from data visualization to analysis.
+WARNING: this takes about 30 minutes to run on a regular laptop (M1 macbook pro).

     ```
     make all